microsoft/review-hub/README.md

 - Then lastly you could upload the exported dataverse tables sample data located in the Exported Tables folder under Sample Files to your environment to get started with.

+  - First you would have to update the factmetricboard and the users excel sheet by changing the placeholders "Your Name" and "youremali@domain.com" with the details of the account you want to utilize to setup this project.
+Be careful not to add any personal details to the repo when contributing.

+  - Then the excel files have to be uploaded in a certain order to avoid errors, the order is as follows users -> boardhealth -> boardtype -> product -> metricobjective -> metrictemplate -> metrictype -> metrictypedetails -> factmetricboard -> productmetric -> factmetric.

 ## Contributing

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a